lmc2179/lmc2179.github.io/drafts/fwer.md

 ## What alternatives might we use instead of the FWER?
 The FDR and Hierarchical model approaches

 FWER is an intuitive analogue to the usual False Positive (Type I Error) rate.
-However, methods like Bonferroni come at substantial cost.
+However, methods like Bonferroni control the FWER at substantial cost.
 In cases where there are hundreds or thousands of simultaneous hypotheses, they may set an extremely high bar.
 There are at least two lines of criticism against the FWER, which lead us to some alternatives.

 **Criticism 1**: The FWER reduces our power substantially and is not the most relevant quantity.
-What we care about when there are many hypotheses is knowing how many of the *claimed* null effects after examining the data might be spurious.
+What we care about is knowing how many of the *claimed* null effects after examining the data might be spurious.
 The thing we should control is the `Total number of spurious rejections / Total number of all rejections` in any given case.
 This line of criticism has found great success in settings where the number of hypotheses run into the hundreds or thousands, as in microarray studies.
 It leads to the [False Discovery Rate](https://en.wikipedia.org/wiki/False_discovery_rate) as an alternative to the FWER which is both more relevant and more powerful.

 **Criticism 2**: Type I error rates of point null hypotheses are not what we care about - the null hypothesis isn't ever true and knowing something is "not zero" isn't much information.
 We care about high-quality estimates of the parameters.
 The problematic aspects of multiple comparisons disappear if we view them from a Bayesian Perspective and fit a hierarchical model that uses all the information in the data.
 Instead of controlling the Type I error rate, we should introduce a prior which avoids us from making extreme claims.